 The committee discussed with the Company's internal and independent auditors the overall scope and plans for their respective audits.
 The committee meets with the internal and independent auditors, with and without management present, to discuss the results of their examinations, their evaluations of the Company's internal controls and the overall quality of the Company's financial reporting.
-In reliance on the reviews and discussions referred to above, the committee recommended to the Board of Directors (and the Board has approved) that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended October 2, 2004 for filing with the Securities and Exchange Commission.
+In reliance on the reviews and discussions referred to above, the committee recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended October 1, 2005 for filing with the Securities and Exchange Commission.
 The committee has also recommended the selection of the Company's independent registered public accounting firm.

-The members of the Audit Committee are independent as defined in Sections 303.01(B)(2)(a) and (3) of the New York Stock Exchange's listing standards and the Audit Committee otherwise meets the audit committee composition requirements of the New York Stock Exchange's listing standards.
+The members of the Audit Committee are independent within the meaning of the New York Stock Exchange's listing standards and the Audit Committee otherwise meets the audit committee composition requirements of the New York Stock Exchange's listing standards.